 A World Without Infectious Disease

-Individuals who interact with our European subsidiary, Humabs BioMed SA (“Humabs”), should be sure to read the important information provided here.
+Individuals who interact with our European subsidiary, Humabs BioMed SA (“Humabs”) and individuals located within the European Economic Area (“EEA”), United Kingdom or Switzerland (collectively, “Europe”) should read the important information provided here.

 Information you provide to us.
 Personal information you provide to us through the Sites or otherwise includes: